Looking for information about ProntoForms features and functionality? Visit our Product Documentation Portal.

 Note: Changes to the Form Name could affect Documents and Data Destinations.
 Check all Document and Data Destination settings to determine the potential impact of any changes to the Form Name.

 Form Description: Enter a short description of your form for future reference.

-Info:The topic Organize Forms in the Mobile App with Form Tags describes tags in more detail.
+Info:The topic Use Form Tags in the Mobile App to filter a list of forms describes tags in more detail.

 The mobile app settings section controls what form-related information is visible to your mobile users.
 These include Form Options, and Image Options.

 The navigation index is the list of pages in a multi-page form.